 We’re going over all our favourite facilitation tools and discovering some new ones!
-We’re reminded of the simple and effective tool from Liberating Structures that we think would work just as brilliantly for brainstorming online to generate ideas and involve everyone on the call.
+We were reminded of the simple and effective tool from Liberating Structures that we think would work just as brilliantly for brainstorming online to generate ideas and involve everyone on the call.

-- Immediately include everyone regardless of how large the group is.
+- It immediately includes everyone regardless of how large the group is.

-- Generate better ideas and more of them faster than ever before.
+- It helps to generate better ideas and more of them faster than ever before.

 - Tap the know-how and imagination that is distributed widely in places not known in advance.

-- Open, generative conversation unfolds.
+- It leads to open, generative conversation.
 Ideas and solutions are sifted in rapid fashion.

 - Generate ideas in pairs, building on ideas from self-reflection.
 2 min (1 min each way).